mdyd-dev/product-marketplace-template/README.md

 ## Slack notifications configuration

-To enable chat you have to enable mutation.
+To enable slack notifications you have to enable mutation.
 Start the http server locally that will serve the GUI use:
 ```
 pos-cli gui serve [environment]
 ```
 To open platformOS Admin go to http://localhost:3333 and then hit "Go to GraphiQL"

-Put this mutation into editor (you have to paste your slack channel webhook in value):
+Put this mutation into editor and run (you have to paste your slack channel webhook in value):
 ```
 mutation EnableSlackMessages {
     constant_set(name: "SLACK_WEBHOOK_URL", value: "https://hooks.slack.com/services/xxx") {